Help Center

 Correct or remove messages you have sent.

 You can edit or delete your own messages after sending.
-Hover over the message and select "Edit" or "Delete" from the actions menu.
-Edited messages show an "(edited)" indicator so other participants know the content was modified.
-Deleted messages are removed from the conversation for all participants.
+Hover over the message and select Edit message or Delete message from the more menu.
+Edited messages show an (edited) indicator so other participants know the content was modified.
+Deleted messages are replaced with a [Message deleted] placeholder in the timeline for all participants.
+See Inline Editing for details on the editor experience.

 Notifications & Read Status